DosFox1/Shim-IWM/README.md

 </pre>

 So again, seting the data to 1101111 works for the mode register as well.
 I might be wrong about that explanation, but hey this implementation works!
-After all that, the system does not check the IWM again - or at least when it does, it see that the sense line is still high, so no disk is not installed.
+After all that, the system does not check the IWM again - or at least when it does, it see that the sense line is still high, so it believes that no disk has been inserted.

 It basically just sits there, reading a newspaper saying "keep going, you're all good.
 No problems here", and the Macintosh effectively goes "sounds good!" and keeps booting.